TheTrio/Espresso/README.md

 a + b; // 30
 ```

-There are currently 4 types of values: `number`, `boolean`, `string` and `null`.
+There are currently 4 types of values: `number`, `boolean`, `string`, `array`, and `null`.
 This is excluding functions.
+Arrays and functions are references, while other values are primitives.

-You can also mutate already declared variables.
+You can mutate already declared variables.

 ```js
 let a = 10;